ixkit/code-server/README.md

 ### Code Server ☁️🔨

- - The CodeServer☁️🔨 IDE is online editor for cloud server now, purpose is build security and collaboration online working platform.
+ - The CodeServer☁️🔨 IDE is online code editor for cloud server now, purpose is build security and collaboration online working platform.
  - The IDE goal is speed up development business application for Digital Native Enterprise 🚀.

   #### install